Tron (blockchain): Architecture

-Criticisms
+Criticism and enabling of organized crime

 In January 2018, via a Tweet, Juan Benet, the CEO at Protocol Labs, revealed that the white paper of TRON copied portions of the white papers from IPFSbot and MineFilecoin, without a single reference.
 Researchers from Digital Asset Research (DAR) discovered multiple instances of code copied from other projects in the Tron code base.
 It is also accused of violating the GNU Lesser General Public License v3.0 (LGPL) because the project does not mention that its client was derived from EthereumJ, a Java implementation of Ethereum.
 These accusations were denied by the TRON Foundation, the organization behind the design of the system.

-In May 2019, the cyber-security testing service HackerOne revealed that just one computer could have brought TRON's entire blockchain to a halt.
+In May 2019, a report submitted through the bug bounty platform HackerOne revealed that just one computer could have brought TRON's entire blockchain to a halt.
 The revelation showed that a barrage of requests sent by a single PC could be used to squeeze the power of the blockchain's CPU, overload the memory, and perform a distributed denial-of-service (DDoS) attack.

-On 13 June 2022, Tron's algorithmic stablecoin, USDD, lost its peg to the US Dollar, trading at 0.96 per dollar for about a month.
+In November 2023, the TRON network was used by various terrorist organizations, including Hamas, Hezbollah, and Palestinian Islamic Jihad.
+The TRON DAO released a statement emphasizing their support for the UN’s stance against malicious actors in the blockchain space, but disputing the claim that TRON, Ethereum or similar decentralized protocols may exercise direct control over those who leverage this open-source technology.

+According to a 2025 article in The Wall Street Journal, it was stated that "more than half of all illegal crypto activity—some $26 billion" passed through the TRON network, with the WSJ describing it as a "popular channel for crypto’s criminal fraternity to move funds".
+The United Nations Office on Drugs and Crime described the TRON network in 2024 as a "preferred choice for crypto money launderers" in the Asian region.